 Therapy with SORIATANE induces changes in liver function tests in a significant number of patients.
 Elevations of AST (SGOT), ALT (SGPT) or LDH were experienced by approximately 1 in 3 subjects treated with SORIATANE.
 In most subjects, elevations were slight to moderate and returned to normal either during continuation of therapy or after cessation of treatment.
 In subjects receiving SORIATANE during clinical trials, 66% and 33% experienced elevation in triglycerides and cholesterol, respectively.
 Decreased high density lipoproteins (HDL) occurred in 40% (see WARNINGS).
 Transient, usually reversible elevations of alkaline phosphatase have been observed.

 Table 5 lists the laboratory abnormalities reported during clinical trials.

-In a study of 7 healthy male volunteers, acitretin treatment potentiated the blood glucose lowering effect of glibenclamide (a sulfonylurea similar to chlorpropamide) in 3 of the 7 subjects.
-Repeating the study with 6 healthy male volunteers in the absence of glibenclamide did not detect an effect of acitretin on glucose tolerance.
-Careful supervision of diabetic patients under treatment with Soriatane is recommended (see CLINICAL PHARMACOLOGY: Pharmacokinetics and DOSAGE AND ADMINISTRATION).
+In a trial of 7 healthy male volunteers, acitretin treatment potentiated the blood glucose-lowering effect of glyburide (a sulfonylurea similar to chlorpropamide) in 3 of the 7 subjects.
+Repeating the trial with 6 healthy male volunteers in the absence of glyburide did not detect an effect of acitretin on glucose tolerance.
+Careful supervision of diabetic patients under treatment with SORIATANE is recommended (see CLINICAL PHARMACOLOGY: Pharmacokinetics and DOSAGE AND ADMINISTRATION).

 An increased risk of hepatitis has been reported to result from combined use of methotrexate and etretinate.
 Consequently, the combination of methotrexate with acitretin is also contraindicated (see CONTRAINDICATIONS).